shimatai/react-native-swipe-up-down/README.md

 // TODO: What to do with the module?
 <SwipeUpDown
-	itemMini={<ItemMini />} // Pass props component when collapsed
-	itemFull={<ItemFull />} // Pass props component when show full
+	iconColor="white" // Image icon can be "white" or "black" itemMini={<ItemMini />} // Pass props component when collapsed itemFull={<ItemFull />} // Pass props component when show full
 	onShowMini={() => console.log('mini')}